Economic impact of the COVID-19 pandemic in the United States: Financial market impacts

 However, as the economy recovered from COVID-19, some such as J.P.
 Morgan Chase strategist Marko Kolanovic expected the U.S. stock market surge that happened since the trough to continue into 2021.

+Global supply chain

+Due to lockdowns, the global trade volume were contracted by 16% in the first two quarters of 2020.
+The effects on the global supply chain were devastating, as the production of raw materials, intermediate goods, and finished goods suddenly became scarce due to labor shortages.
+Companies that rely on the technique of Just-In-Time (JIT) experienced significant inventory shortages.
+While JIT is an effective method that reduces excess inventories and relieves costs for companies, it increases firms' vulnerability to supply shocks.

+Supply chain resilience became a higher priority for firms after the pandemic, with 80% of firms viewing supply chain resilience as a top priority.
+Many firms began thinking to switch their inventory management from JIT to Just-In-Case in case of another supply-chain shock.
+Relative to firms that purchase domestically, importing firms significantly increased their inventories after the pandemic.

 Energy sector

 The U.S. oil, gas and chemicals industry lost 107,000 jobs between March and August 2020, according to Deloitte.
 When demand for jet fuel, diesel and gasoline suddenly dropped, oil was in oversupply.

 Health care sector

 Production of emergency supplies

 A Rhode Island National Guardsman sews cloth face masks on April 6, 2020.

 In response to shortages, some alcoholic beverage facilities started manufacturing and distributing alcohol-based hand sanitizer.
 General Motors opened its manufacturing, logistics, and purchasing infrastructure for use by Ventec, a Washington State manufacturer of medical ventilators.
 As medical mask manufacturers hired hundreds of new workers and increased output, in response to urgent requests from hospital workers, volunteers with home sewing machines started producing thousands of non-medical masks which can be sterilized and re-used.
 Fabric was bought privately or donated by Joann Fabrics.
 The CDC recommended the use of homemade masks (preferably in combination with a full-face splash shield) only as a "last resort" when no other respiratory protective technologies were available, including reused professional masks.
 Bauer Hockey began manufacturing face shields for medical applications on March 26.

 Some U.S. officials and commentators criticized the outsourcing of critical materials—like the production of essential medical supplies—to China.